JohnAtCristie/puppet-tbmr/README.md

 is a disaster recovery software for quick restore to same or dissimilar hardware.

-The module requires the RPM packages for the TBMR software.
+The module requires the RPM packages for the TBMR software kept in the files dir.

+www.cristie.se
+www.cristie.com

 TODO:
-- Add support for 32-bit linux, Done
 - Add support for solaris
 - Add support for AIX, possible?
 - Use yum repo when availabel